 A new digital publishing innovation system has begun to take shape.
 National digital publishing bases (9) and national game and animation publishing industry development bases (12) have promoted the development and innovation of digital publishing.
 Some provinces and cities have established digital publishing industry federations or alliances to promote technological innovation.
 Traditional publishing units have begun to transform from content providers to content service providers.

 Further development of printing technology.
 Inkjet, composite printing, CTP (equipment holdings reached 1,417 in 2008), printed electronics, and carbon balance became keywords.
 In 2005, the chairman of Yachang Enterprise won the "Bisheng Printing Award".
 In April 2007, 37% of the companies specialized in digital printing.
 On-demand publishing has grown rapidly with the proliferation of digital printing equipment (1410 units installed in 2009).
 In 2009, the on-demand publishing company Phoenix Digital Printing Co., Ltd. was established, and the “Guidelines for Supporting Digital Printing” issued by Shanghai will make on-demand publishing and digital printing the main sector of the national base, and China Publishing Group Corporation will enter the field of on-demand printing.
-Of course, problems such as the backward technological level of the printing industry have not been completely solved , such as the CTP utilization rate is still lower than that of developed countries.
+Of course, the problems of backward technology and equipment in the printing industry have not been completely solved .
+For example, the utilization rate of CTP is still lower than that of developed countries.

 The state continues to promote the development of publishing technology.
 In April 2009, the Typographic Technology Industry Application Alliance was established to address the issue of typographic standards.
 In June 2009, the National Digital Composite Publishing System Engineering Technology Symposium, a major project included in the national development plan, was held.
 Companies continue to launch new products.
 Founder released the publishing house digital publishing system, the inkjet printer EagleJetL1000, and Ziguang launched an environmentally friendly professional film scanner.
 46.5% of enterprises choose Founder's workflow system, which is twice as much as foreign brands.